MdSamsuzzohaShayon/nodejs-email-template/README.md

  - MAKE AN ON CHANGE EVENT ATTRIBUTE IN THE BLOCK ELEMENT WE HAVE CREATED TO CHANGE ANYTHING   == IT'S WORKED 😊
  - EVERYTIME WHEN CHANGE THE ROW LIST AND ROW POSITION ELELMENT WE CAN CREATE ELEMENT AND UPDATE ELEMENT

+ - MAKE ALL THE ELEMENT VARTICALLY AND HORIZONTALLY RESPONSIVE